-- ▶ Huffman and RLE mostly take advantage of frequent or repeated single characters. - ▶ Observation: Certain substrings are much more frequent than others. - ▶ in English text: the, be, to, of, and, a, in, that, have, I - ▶ in HTML: "<a href", "<img src", " " - ► Lempel-Ziv stands for family of adaptive compression algorithms. - ► Idea: store repeated parts by reference! - → each codeword refers to - \triangleright either a single character in Σ_S , - or a substring of S (that both encoder and decoder have already seen). - Variants of Lempel-Ziv compression - "LZ77" Original version ("sliding window") Derivatives: LZSS, LZFG, LZRW, LZP, DEFLATE, ...
-DEFLATE used in (pk)zip, gzip, PNG - "LZ78" Second (slightly improved) version Derivatives: LZW, LZMW, LZAP, LZY, ...
+- ▶ Huffman and RLE mostly take advantage of frequent or repeated single characters. - ▶ Observation: Certain substrings are much more frequent than others. - in English text: the, be, to, of, and, a, in, that, have, I - ▶ in HTML: "<a href", "<img src", " " - ► Lempel-Ziv stands for family of adaptive compression algorithms. - ► Idea: store repeated parts by reference! - → each codeword refers to - ightharpoonup either a single character in Σ_S , - or a substring of S (that both encoder and decoder have seen before). - Variants of Lempel-Ziv compression - "LZ77" Original version (sliding window, overlapping phrases) Derivatives: LZSS, LZFG, LZRW, LZP, DEFLATE, ...
+DEFLATE used in (pk)zip, gzip, PNG - "LZ78" Second version (whole-phrase references) Derivatives: LZW, LZMW, LZAP, LZY, . . .
 LZW used in compress, GIF